 THE SHAYSHAY SHOW

 ShayShay is one of East London’s premier drag performers.
-Naturally their talent and politics have taken them from the stage to organizing their own series of nights centered around a non-competitive place for performers to try new work or get in front of an audience for the first time.
-ShayShay actively prioritizes those marginalized within the already marginalized LGBTQIA+ community, often presenting full line-ups of non-binary, female or POC performers to celebrate the strengths and talents of those who don’t get the platform as much as they should.
+Naturally their talent and politics have taken them from the stage to organising their own series of nights centred around a non-competitive place for performers to try new work or get in front of an audience for the first time.
+ShayShay actively prioritises those marginalised within the already marginalised LGBTQIA+ community, often presenting full line-ups of non-binary, female or POC performers to celebrate the strengths and talents of those who don’t get the platform as much as they should.

 Kat Hudson and Phoebe Patey-Ferguson founded Vogue Fabric’s first ever in house night, in a rebrand of the iconic London space which expressly made it for femme-identifying folk on a queer scene which is predominantly male and masc dominated.
 Their aim was to bring intersectional radical feminism to the dance-floor, and to have some fucking fun!